 As an indicator of how popular it is, reservations start rolling in a year in advance.
 The last event this year is Oct.
-25-26.
-The 2020 Halloween weekend schedule is already up on their website.
+29-30.
+The Halloween weekend schedule is up on their website.

-The main event here is set for Oct.
-26. Campers should be sure to bring candy for trick or treating and compete to win best decorated campsite.
+Campers should be sure to bring candy for trick or treating and compete to win the best-decorated campsite.
 Music, Games, pumpkin decorating, crafts, and more for this afternoon event that begins at noon.
 It’s free for campers.
 Non-campers pay $6 per person.
 Free for 2 years and under.

-This park features its Halloween Lights Drive Oct.
-4-26.
+This park features its Halloween Lights Drive.
 Enjoy the sights, sounds and scares of over 1½ miles of Halloween lights and displays from your car.
-Drinks and snacks available at the Trading Post in the campground.
+Drinks and snacks are available at the Trading Post in the campground.
+Call 859-527-354 for info.
 Looking for other options in Kentucky?
 Check this list out!

 For more than 20 years the Halloween experts at Midway Campground have been hosting the spookiest haunted woods walk around.
 Here, you can scare yourself silly with a delightfully terrifying walk in the Midway Wicked Woods.
 From the haunted graveyard to the spinning tunnel of terror and 3D clown room, this is one haunted walk you won’t want to take alone!
 Halloween weekends at Midway for 2019 are set for Oct.
 26 and Nov.
 2.